rooklift/halite2_rush_theory/README.md

 # Theory and Practice of Halite 2 Rushes

 My [Halite 2 bot](https://github.com/fohristiwhirl/gohalite2) was pretty ordinary in most games.
-But in 1v1 rushes, *it had a winrate around 90%*.
+But in 1v1 rushes, *it had a winrate over 85%*.
 Here's why...

 ## Theory: 6 Ship Battles